Vincent-Weng/ECE656_Project/README.md

 * Part I - 1.1 Database structure
 	- To start we did a basic analysis of the database configuration, including sketching the Entity-Relationship Diagram and the relational model diagram.
 * Part I - 1.2 Data cleaning
-	- Sanity and consistency checks are performed in this part.
+	- Sanity and consistency checks are performed in this part to ensure that the data entered in the tables makes logical sense and doesn’t contain any erroneous entries.
 The illegal data are removed from the database or updated.
 It also includes a comparion of sanity checking queries run time between indexed and unindexed database.
 * Part I - 1.3 Data analysis
-	 - In this part we looked into the factors which affect the likelihood that a review is spam.
+	 - For this part we
+analyse factors that increase the chance for a review to be spam or paid for to either raise or lower a business’ rating.
+This includes looking at how long a user too between creating their account and leaving a review as spammers will generally create many accounts and leave a positive or negative review immediately and then leave the account dormant.
 Also, running time comparison is performed on the related analysis SQL queries.

 ### Part II.
 User control
 Given 5 different groups of users, we determined the least permissions they need on the database to conduct their work, and finished the granting privilege queries on this yelp database.